Oct19/breast-elastography-robot/README.md

 ## To do

-### State

-- Add state: Idle, Moving, Zeroing, Error

 ### Stepper

-- Implement code from PiPlot
+- Implement stepper code from PiPlot
+- Find microseconds osDelay for Pulse

 ### Serial Port

-- Update Tx and Rx actions
+- Tx is currently not interrupt but a task

 ### Git